RALSTON-MCKEEN HOUSE (CIRCA 1795)

 Situated next to the Wolf Academy, this late eighteenth century home is typical of the beautiful Georgian-style square cut limestone houses built by the Scots-Irish and German immigrants who settled in this area.

-The first-floor northern end of the house is believed to have originally been built by Captain James Ralston, a gentleman farmer and surveyor who in 1816 drew the plans that lay out the town of Bath.
-The property then came into the hands of Thomas McKeen, a storekeeper who would later become the city of Easton's most prominent citizen.
-McKeen is believed to have built the more formal two story southern end, and is known to have operated a store in the house's dirt floor basement.
+The large center hall 5-bay home was built by Captain James Ralston, a gentleman farmer and surveyor who in 1816 drew the plans that lay out the town of Bath.
+The property then came into the hands of Thomas McKeen, a storekeeper who would later become one of the city of Easton's most prominent citizens.
+McKeen most likely added the one story kitchen wing on the north side of the house, and is believed to have operated a store in the house's dirt floor basement.